martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

-# STPP-Public-Transportation-Planning-tool
+# STPP Public Transportation Planning tool
 #### Video Demo:  <URL HERE>

 <img src="images/vltreadme.jpeg" width="1000" />

-STPP is an Online Program designed to meet a specific need to respond to requests and complaints from citizens/communities about public transport planning in Recife, Brazil.
+STPP is a Web-based Application designed to meet a specific need to respond to requests and complaints from citizens/communities about public transport planning in Recife, Brazil.

-Browse through the homepage, register, log in and begin proposing solutions.
+Browse through the website, register, log in and start proposing solutions.
 <!--<img src="images/quickguide2.jpeg"  />-->

 Click on the **Quick Guide** link at the top left of the screen and view the steps to solve a request submitted by a transport user.